itnode/SimpleFlake/README.md

 # NAME

 SimpleFlake - A perl implemantation of SimpleFlake.
-Idea found here: https://github.com/SawdustSoftware/simpleflake
+Inspired by https://github.com/SawdustSoftware/simpleflake

 # SYNOPSIS